20th Anniversary Celebration Service

 During one of our mission trips to Mozambique, we learnt about a family with a severely disabled child.
 Shockingly, they had been told by others in their local community to sacrifice the child to appease God.
 Another family was criticised by neighbours for not killing their disabled child to bring ‘the suffering to an end’.
 Thankfully, the church had stepped in with love and compassion, sharing the Gospel, and counselling these families to care for, and value, their children.
 But such tragic misunderstandings continue to happen throughout the world.

 To change these negative attitudes to disability, our International Roofbreakers project facilitates events (training seminars and conferences) to equip churches in developing countries with a Christian perspective on disability, helping them to be fully inclusive, so everyone is valued.
+The International Roofbreaker events often follow a year or so after a Wheels for the World mission in a community - so we can provide pastoral and spiritual support for the disabled people who received wheelchairs and mobility aids from Through the Roof.

 What happens at International Roofbreaker events?